 If you’ve ever lamented the chintzy meat portions in sandwiches crafted throughout the Duke City, you’ll be pleasantly surprised (maybe amazed) at how generous portion sizes are at Philly Steaks.
 Half a Philly Steaks cheesesteak is as big, if not bigger, than any other Philly cheesesteak in Albuquerque.
 You’d think there is more livestock in Pennsylvania than there is in New Mexico where sheep and cattle outnumber our citizenry.
 And, if you remember the lawsuit a few years ago against Subway for selling twelve-inch and foot-long sandwiches that were allegedly less than twelve-inches long, you’ll be happy to see elongated, torpedo-sized rolls that probably exceed twelve inches at Philly Steaks.
 This is the sandwich size Duke City diners deserved and perhaps thought they’d never find in the city.

 3 March 2018: One look at the Philly Cheesesteak and we knew there’s no way my Kim and I would be able to finish it in one sitting.
 It was humongous.
 Moreover, it was bursting with flavor.
 As at the aforementioned Pat’s King of Steaks, there’s a process for ordering your Philly Cheesesteak.
-First you select your protein: beef (fresh-cut rib-eye) or chicken (fresh-cut boneless chicken breast) then your choice of cheese (white, American, Provolone, Cheese Whiz) then the type of cheesesteak you want: pizza steak, mushroom cheesesteak, bell pepper cheesesteak, chicken cheesesteak, Buffalo chicken cheesesteak or green chile cheesesteak.
+First you select your protein: beef (fresh-cut rib-eye), chicken (fresh-cut boneless chicken breast) or “impossible”) then your choice of cheese (white American, Pepperjack, Swiss, Provolone, Cheese Whiz) then the type of cheesesteak you want: pizza steak, mushroom cheesesteak, bell pepper cheesesteak, chicken cheesesteak, Buffalo chicken cheesesteak or green chile cheesesteak.
 While the ordering process may be similar to that of Pat’s, the “attitude” is not.
 Instead of sass and ‘tood, you’ll be greeted with cheer and friendliness.

 If our choice (bell pepper cheesesteak with Provolone) is any indication, you can’t go wrong with any one of them.
 The grilled rib eye is superbly seasoned, tender and delicious.
 The hoagie roll is perhaps the best we’ve had in Albuquerque.
 The portion size–it’s what Duke City sandwich lovers have wanted for years.
 Of course, one of the most difficult decisions to make when ordering a cheesesteak is what type of cheese to request.
 We’ve had our share of cheesesteaks with the fabled Cheese Whiz as well as with Provolone and American cheeses, but our favorite has been the white cheese with its salty, pungent notes.
 It melts well and integrates beautifully with the steak.